“Soundaryam Sarikku vinayayi,” – “Sari’s beauty became her curse.”

 All this was just a few years after I had finally learnt to resist the predators who hunted and haunted me for years, putting an end to the abuse.
 But I was still dealing with the denial and lack of acknowledgment of my trauma from my own mother after I had brought myself to tell her about the first instance of abuse, just the tip of the iceberg.
 I could never bring myself to talk about the others.
 You could probably understand why when I say that despite finding some courage at 16 and telling my mother the truth about the first predator, his gift to my parents – a teapot in the shape of a British village cottage – is still proudly displayed at my parents’ house.

 As I listened to this exchange, I knew that there was no point in expecting compassion, let alone justice from anyone – not even from women, not even from my own mother.
 If these girls who were raped and gangraped over and over again for months at a time, by perverts the age of their dad and grandfather, were being slut-shamed, what hope do others have?
 I wrapped my head around the fact that if ever my mother came out of her denial mode, I would also be one of the girls who “let it happen.”
 I consoled myself saying that maybe denial is better than slut-shaming.
-I knew at that moment why I never opened up about the abuse to her or anyone else, for 7 long years when it happened.
+And at that moment, I knew why I never opened up about the abuse to her or anyone else, for 7 long years when it happened.
 Maybe at the tender age of 7 itself, I knew what to expect – definitely not support or compassion, but guilt-tripping and slut-shaming.
-And as I sat there watching my mother proudly judging the parents of the victims for what happened to the girls, I let out a stifled laugh and thought, “Look who’s talking!”
+As I sat there watching my mother proudly judging the parents of the victims for what happened to the girls, I let out a stifled laugh and thought, “Look who’s talking!”

 I know that there is no comparison for sexual abuse – whose was worse, no. But years later, when my trauma, for something much lesser than what those poor little girls went through, is still as fresh, I can’t imagine how the ones who survived found the will to go on living or stay positive.
 Would they ever really find peace?
 I don’t know.
 Have Sari and other girls like her who passed on, even before their lives began, found peace in another world?
 I don’t know.
 All I can tell them is what I always try telling myself – it wasn’t your fault; it was never your fault.